-Click on the Tracks tab (Tracks).
-If the panel is not already visible, reveal it using any of the following methods:
+Click on the Tracks tab (reveal it using any of the following methods:

 - Choose View > Tracks > Tracks or View > Reset Panel Layout. - Press Ctrl/Cmd+Alt+T. - Right-click on a track in the Overview or Sequences View and choose Show Tracks Panel.